shimmerumass/shimmer-docking-android/README.md

 - **DockingTimestampModel**: Encapsulates the RTC values for each device and session.

 ## 6. Protocol Details

 ### 6.1 Dock Query

+The Dock Query protocol is used to determine the docking state and timestamp of a Shimmer device.
+The Android app (via `DockingManager` and related services) sends a command to the device:

+- **Command:** 0xD5 (CHECK_DOCK_STATE)
+- **Response:** 0xD6 (RESPONSE_DOCK_STATE), followed by:
+    - 1 status byte (0 = undocked, 1 = docked)
+    - 8 bytes of RTC64 timestamp (device clock, little-endian)

+This exchange is handled by the `DockingManager` and `DockingService`, which monitor the device and log the docking state and timestamp for each session.
+The status byte is used to decide whether to proceed with file transfer.

 ### 6.2 RTC64 Decoding

+The RTC64 value is an 8-byte unsigned integer representing the device's clock ticks.
+It is sent in little-endian format and must be decoded for use in file headers and logs.

+- **Decoding:**
+    - Read 8 bytes as a little-endian unsigned integer.
+    - To convert ticks to seconds: `seconds = rtc64 / 32768.0`

+This decoding is performed in the `DockingManager`, `ShimmerFileTransferClient`, and `DockingTimestampModel` classes.
+The decoded timestamp is used for traceability and to align device data with system events.

 ### 6.3 File Header Stamping

+During file transfer, the app stamps each file header with both the Shimmer device's RTC64 and the Android system's RTC32 timestamp.
+This ensures traceability and supports data integrity checks.

+- **Header Format:**
+    - Bytes 44–51: Shimmer RTC64 (little-endian)
+    - Bytes 52–55: Android RTC32 (system time in seconds, little-endian)

+The stamping is implemented in the `ShimmerFileTransferClient` and `TransferService` classes.
+RTC64 is obtained from the Dock Query, and RTC32 is read from the Android system clock at the time of transfer.
+These values allow for accurate alignment and verification of transferred data.

 ---